 Open rates are a massive indicator of a good or bad subject line.
 If you want to increase your open rate, you need to:

-A) Make sure that your deliverability and bounce rates are good (this can tell you if a good chunk of people even had the chance to read your subject line)
+1. Make sure that your deliverability and bounce rates are good.
+This can tell you if a good chunk of people even had the chance to read your subject line.

-B) Change your subject lines to make them intriguing enough to get someone to open your email.
+2. Change your subject lines to make them intriguing enough to get someone to open your email.
 This seems obvious, but you wouldn’t believe the number of emails people send out that have zero-effort subject lines because they couldn’t be bothered to use the right side of their brain.
 If you need help with subject lines, here’s an article with some examples (note: examples, not templates) to give you some ideas on how to compose a successful subject line.
-(87 Email Subject Lines)
+If you're stuck for ideas, Sumo has compiled a handy guide featuring 87 Email Subject Lines.

 “What were the open rates of the most effective email campaigns we’ve used in the past?”